-If you choose a bottle of wine or a bag of trail mix simply because you like the label, you’re not alone: One-third of consumer product choices are based on packaging, according to research by The Paper Worker.
+If you choose a bottle of wine or a bag of trail mix simply because you like the label, you’re not alone.One-third of consumer product choices are based on packaging, according to research by The Paper Worker.

 Thanks to digital printing capabilities, the one-size-fits-all packaging is no longer the norm.
 Personalized packaging makes a stronger connection with your customers and elevates your brand among competitors.

-Consumers appreciate simplicity and economy—a trend that carries over to labeling: Too much information and fine print is overload.
+Consumers appreciate simplicity and economy—a trend that carries over to labeling.
+Too much information and fine print is overload.

 The go-to bright, bold graphics have given way to a more muted, soothing palette.
 We’re seeing this in products from coffee to cosmetics.
 This doesn’t mean your design has to be blah—just a bit more Zen.

 Void of color, using crisp, clean black and white graphics draws the eye to focus on the simplicity of the design—and/or your product name, logo or tagline.

 In the food sector, a Mintel study into packaging transparency and clean foods found more than 50% of U.S. consumers have an interest in scanning food packages with their smartphones to find out exactly what they contain.
 Part of that trend is the rise of the Smart Label™.
 The label code connects consumers to a landing page with transparent information about how clean this choice may be.

-There is a feel-good, nostalgic quality about vintage or retro design—consumers positively associate these products with what many remember as a simpler, more carefree era.
+There is a feel-good, nostalgic quality about vintage or retro design.
+These designs make consumers positively associate these products with what many remember as a simpler, more carefree era.

 There’s a lot to consider when you’re approaching product packaging design.
 If you’re interested in discussing ideas for your product, connect with me at firstname.lastname@example.org.